 Young couple Micah and Katie move into the quiet suburbs of San Diego, ready to begin their life together.
 Katie believes that a presence has always followed her throughout the course of her life.
 Micah, ever the skeptic, begins recording their daily activities in hopes of catching this ‘presence.’
 When small footsteps and misplaced keys turn to violent screeches and self-combusting fires, the young couple find themselves trapped in their own hell.

 No one can deny the rousing success that is the Paranormal Activity franchise.
-While the first film released in 2007 earned the most in the American box office, Paranormal Activity 3 performed the best worldwide.
-However, at a budget of $5 million to the original’s $15,000 budget, Paranormal Activity made cinema magic from almost nothing.
-Not only did the original Paranormal Activity create a franchise that would span nearly a decade and rake in almost $900 million worldwide, but it also revitalized the found footage genre.
+Paranormal Activity made cinematic magic from almost nothing.
+Not only did the original Paranormal Activity create a franchise that would span nearly a decade and rake in massive yields worldwide, it also revitalized the found footage genre.
 Though The Blair Witch Project popularized the technique, Paranormal Activity expanded the technique into new areas and heights.
-After Paranormal Activity dominated the theaters, found footage films would flood cinema for the next decade with renewed vigor.
+After Paranormal Activity dominated the theaters, found footage films would flood cinemas with renewed vigor.
 But now, rather than just shaky cameras and documentary style filming, smartphones and personal devices would be a permanent tool in the found footage arsenal.